BlinkDL/RWKV-LM/README.md

 ### Some ideas

 1. Now time decay is like 0.999^T (0.999 is learnable).
 Change it to something like (0.999^T + 0.1) where 0.1 is learnable too.
 The 0.1 part will be kept forever.
 Or, A^T + B^T + C = fast-decay + slow-decay + constant.
-Can even use different formulas (for example, x^2 instead of e^x, or, without normalization).
+Can even use different formulas (for example, K^2 instead of e^K for a decay component, or, without normalization).

 2. Use complex-valued decay (so, rotation instead of decay) in some channels.